Framing is something I wanted to do for a long time, but I had to invest in

 men and their power tools!
 The metal shelving came with wood shelves and two

-shelving units, useful as a working cabinet top that also has corner clip attachments for L shaping and stability.
+design options: stacked like a tall bookcase or divided into two lower shelving units, which are functional as a working cabinet top and also feature corner clip attachments for L-shaping and added stability.

 ![]() |